Schelin/AnalysisChoicesOLVH/README.md

 ## INSTALLATION ##

-You can run the apps in several ways:
+You can run the app in several ways:

-**Run it on the web!**
+**Run it on the web**

-This shiny app is hosted online at xxx.shinyapp.io... .
+This ShinyApp is hosted online at xxx.shinyapp.io... .
 It does not need R installation and it can be immediately used by just clicking on the link.
 It only allows for 25 active hours per month.

-If you are familiar with R, we encourage you to install the shiny app locally.
+If you are familiar with R, we encourage you to instead install the ShinyApp locally.

 **Run it locally without installation**